 Change the Encoder Preset

 As you know, OBS uses the best open source video encoding library, which is x264 by default.
 It consists of numerous presets that set the CPU usage as well as the video resolution of your final output to balance between these two.
 Meanwhile, this tool's default preset is called "very fast," wherein it does not provide the best balance.
-The presets means that the running speed of the encoder.
-So, if you set a faster preset, less CPU sources will be used, and it will reduce the video quality.
+The presets mean that the running speed of the encoder.
+So, if you set a faster preset, fewer CPU sources will be used, and it will reduce the video quality.
 In fact, you have to set your x264 preset to "Superfast" or "Ultrafast" to fix OBS Studio encoding overloaded issues.
 Find the simple steps written below.

 - Next, go to the "Output" tab and check the "Enable Advanced Encoder Settings" if it is unchecked.
 Make sure that the encoder is Software (x264).

-- From the "Encoder Preset" list, select "Very fast".
+- From the "Encoder Preset" list, select "Very fast."
 Then, hit "Ok" to save changes.

 Try to Use the Hardware Encoding